Gaser98/Infrastructure/README.md

 # Modules Description
 ### k8s
 serviceAccount : to create a 'jenkins-admin' clusterRole, 'jenkins-admin' ServiceAccount and binds the 'clusterRole' to the service account.

-volume: to create persistent volume to keep my jenkins server files service : to provide access to my jenkins service using thise nodeport service deploymet : to deploy jenkins server and provide a pod to host it
+volume: to create persistent volume to keep my jenkins server files

+service : to provide access to my jenkins service using thise nodeport service

+deployment : to deploy jenkins server and provide a pod to host it

 ### Helm:
 values : displays editted values and the rest of values of the customized chart